 Even though this model is in the "tall" class, with similar heights to that of the Xtratuf Legacy, their overall weather protection score was affected by the handles.
-These slot cut-outs are on both sides, about 1.25 by 2.5 inches, and inevitably diminished the effective shaft height from 14.5 to that of only 11 inches—a whole inch shorter than the mid-calf Kamik Heidi.
+These cut-outs are on both sides, about 1.25 by 2.5 inches, which inevitably diminished the effective shaft height from 14.5 to that of only 11 inches — a whole inch shorter than the mid-calf Kamik Heidi.

 This means that if you wade into water or snow deeper than 11 inches, waterproofing is obviously lost.
-However, besides the risk of submerging sooner than you'd hope, the handles won't significantly affect the overall weather protection you'd expect from a classic Bogs.
-The form-fitting neoprene also helps prevent puddle splash or sideways rain from entering the boot, and the handle predicament may only be of relative concern.
+The form-fitting neoprene helps prevent puddle splash or sideways rain from entering the boot, nonetheless, and the handle predicament may only be of relative concern.

 We were very fond of the feminine, outdoor-enthusiast look.
-The handles, black neoprene, and glossy, molded footbox give off a very tech-casual vibe that was popular with our testers.
+The handles, black neoprene, and glossy, molded footbox gave off a very tech-casual vibe that was popular with our testers.
 While the solid model is black and is an easy color to match wardrobe with, the North Hampton also comes in a slew of different versions.
-With the potential to be considered trendy, the only worry is that our pants don't easily fit into the boot every time.
-With a snug fit about the calf, it was often challenging to wear bulkier items.
-The adjustable Hunter Original and UGG Shaye were two models that we could easily tuck our jeans into when going out on the town.
+With the potential to be considered trendy, the only worry was that our pants didn't easily fit into the boot every time.
+With a snug fit about the calf, it was challenging to wear bulkier garments.

-The most unfortunate setback of such a fine boot, the North Hampton performed rather poorly in our traction metric, scoring similarly to the Helly Hansen Veierland 2.
-The tread was not very deep, and they were surprisingly slippery across snowy incline, in the river, and even on polished linoleum floors.
-Fortunately, they had slightly better performance on wet grass and, of course, even better performance on dry or wet, flat ground.
-The Hunter Original and Kamik Heidi were the top scorers for the traction metric, providing confidence when walking on slick surfaces.
+The most unfortunate setback of such a fine boot, the North Hampton performed rather poorly in our traction metric when compared to the others.
+The tread was not very deep and they were surprisingly slippery across snowy incline, in the river, and even on polished linoleum floors.
+Fortunately, they had a slightly better performance on wet grass and across flat ground.

-In such cases, swampy feet may be a typical result, and the insulation ultimately might be deemed unnecessary.
-We would also like to make it clear that while these are warm boots, they are not made for winter use, and we would not recommend them over a real winter boot.
+In such cases, swampy feet may be a typical result and the insulation might ultimately be deemed unnecessary.
+We would also like to make it clear that while these are warm boots, they are not prepared for full winter use, and we would not recommend them over a real winter boot.
 Our lead tester confirmed these sentiments when temperatures dropped below freezing and were surprised to have cold toes despite the manufacturer's 5F rating.

-This model comes in whole sizes from 6-12.
-Despite not offering half-sizes, these boots fit well and run a bit small.
-We purchased a size 8, as our lead tester is a size 7.5.
-As recommended by user reviews, sizing up was a good choice.
+This model comes only in whole sizes, 6-12.
+Despite not offering half-sizes, these boots fit well.
+As recommended by user comments, sizing up was a good choice for those who prefer half-sizes.
 The added insulation makes everything feel much more snug in the footbox and even in the shaft.
-With very slight heel slippage, there were no issues with hot spots.
-The circumference was slightly smaller than the other tall boots, measuring 13.5 inches.
+There were no issues with hot spots.
+The circumference was slightly smaller than the other tall boots, measuring only 13.5 inches.
 While this made for a very slender, form-fitting look, it might not be suitable for those with wide calves.

-If you go to the Bogs website, descriptions dictate the North Hampton as "plenty rugged and capable of overcoming any outdoor challenge".
+If you go to the Bogs website, descriptions dictate the North Hampton as "plenty rugged and capable of overcoming any outdoor challenge."
 We will have to politely argue against this statement, as the traction proved otherwise in our tests.
-Rather, we would say this contender might be ideal for environments of mild ruggedness, something that is not all-encompassing.
+Rather, we would say this contender might be ideal for environments of mild ruggedness — something that is not all-encompassing.
 With high farm and sport appeal, it's easy to get caught up in the fashion of it all.
-While the tread was still sufficient, it was not what we were expecting.
+There is also a notable difference between the men's and women's models.
+So while the tread was still sufficient, it was not what we were expecting.
 When shoveling snow, they weren't as sturdy as we hoped.